-Lesson plans will be posted each day on Schoolspeak and/or Google Classroom
+Lesson plans will be posted each day on Class Dojo (TK-3rd grade) and Google Classroom (4th-8th grade)

 School Day

 The school day will begin between 8:00 and 8:30 am and end between 2:30 and 3:00 pm and by 12:00pm on early release days.
 Lesson lengths will vary based on a grade-level's ability and needs.
 Though lessons will be laid out like a regular school day, flexibility can be built into the day.
 While a teacher may suggest doing independent reading after lunch or take a recess break following a math lesson, families may choose to bypass the break to finish an assignment and have their child read at bedtime.
 Families should communicate their needs with their child's teacher should they need to make additional accommodations.